mirisuzanne/miriamsuzanne/content/2016/08/17/trans.rst

-If you went by "Johnny" as a child, but now you go by "John",
+If you went by "Johnny" as a child, but now you go by "John", and maybe you used your middle name for a few years in High School, I don't need to adjust for the exact time period
-I don't need to adjust your name to the exact time period **I'm talking about** —
+**I'm talking about** —
 I can just use your name.
+Your name is **John.**
-Remember when **John** was a kid?
+*Remember when John was a kid?*

 Unless my dead name is specifically relevant to the conversation (it usually isn't),